kaazing/gateway/doc/admin-reference/r_conf_service.md

 </td>
 <td>
-Specifies the maximum number of seconds that the network connection can be inactive (seconds is the default time interval syntax). ${the.gateway.cap} will drop the connection if it cannot communicate with the client in the number of seconds specified (see [ws.inactivity.timeout](#wsinactivitytimeout)).
+Specifies the maximum number of seconds that the network connection can be inactive (seconds is the default time interval syntax).
+The Gateway will drop the connection if it cannot communicate with the client in the number of seconds specified (see [ws.inactivity.timeout](#wsinactivitytimeout)).
 You can specify your preferred time interval syntax in milliseconds, seconds, minutes, or hours (spelled out or abbreviated).
 For example, all of the following are valid: 1800s, 1800sec, 1800 secs, 1800 seconds, 1800seconds, 3m, 3min, or 3 minutes.
 If you do not specify a time unit then seconds are assumed.
 </td>
 </tr>
 <tr>